Apply online at the link below:

-- A completed application form, including three copies of the essay and a nonrefundable $50 application fee made payable to Goucher College.
-Click here to download the application, or the application form and other information may be obtained by contacting the Welch Center for Graduate and Professional Studies at Goucher College at 800-697-4646.
+- A completed application, including one copy of the essay and a nonrefundable $75 application fee made payable to Goucher College.
+Other information may be obtained by contacting the Welch Center for Graduate and Professional Studies at Goucher College at 800-697-4646.

 - Official transcripts of all undergraduate and graduate work sent directly by the college(s) or university(s) to the address below or by including official transcripts in the institution's sealed envelope with your application.

 - Two letters of recommendation from people who know you well enough to give an informed opinion of your potential success in this program.
 The recommendation process is completed online through the application portal but paper forms are available upon request.

 - Applications are accepted throughout the year for two entry points(Fall and Spring.)

 Write and essay of not less than 1,000 words, discussing all three topics below.
 This essay is extremely important as it demonstrates your ability to clearly and consisely commit your ideas in writing.
 This is your opportunity to tell us about yourself.